philgladman/home-rpi-NAS/README.md

 - connect to smb from computer,
 - on mac, click on finder, then click `cmd+k`, type in `smb://<ip-of-pi>`, click connect, click connect again, and now type in your newly created username and password.
 Click on the name of the NAS that was created.
 - in terminal downland smbclient `sudo apt install smbclient` and run `smbclient -L <rpi-ip-address> -U <smb-username>` and type in password. you will see the name of the new NAS under `Sharename`.

+##### DELETE BELOW WHEN DONE
+- change volume names to `NAS-volume` on all files and all kubernetes files
+- test out changing permissions to 770